I read a meme the other day that cracked me up.

 Me: “False.
 They have seen me sleep, they do not sleep.”
 Here’s the original link to the meme.

-Some child experts advise to parents, that if we just modify our behaviours, then our children will follow.
+Some child experts advise parents that if we just modify our behaviors, then our children will follow.
 And yes, it is true, our kids are watching every move we make.
-But, it’s not always true that kids model their parent’s behaviour.
+But, it’s not always true that kids model their parents’ behavior.
 I feel bad for parents when they read this sort of stuff.
 I know plenty of parents who don’t yell, hit, bite or throw things… yet their children do.
+If they were children of divorced parents, their rude behavior could be associated with a coping mechanism.
+There is also a high likelihood that children of divorced parents might experience trauma more than once.
+Therefore, while making arrangements for child custody, these factors should be taken into consideration to ensure their healthy development.
+In order to do this, parents must use and speak to a trusted family lawyer in order to ensure their children are as comfortable as can be.
+Check out Peters And May blog post to family solicitor to gain an idea of just one firm that can help you with the possibility of divorce affecting your child’s behaviour!

 I can tell you with great certainty, that I don’t ever yell at my kids to, “Get me a drink!”
 But sometimes my kids do… And when my two year old bashed his little one year old friend on the head… he didn’t do that because he saw me bashing someone else on the head!
 Kids who yell at their parents ‘I HATE YOU!’ are not necessarily saying that because they heard their parents saying the same and when kids bully, it’s not necessarily because their parents are bullies…